-Registration Deadline: Your completed voter registration card must be mailed or returned at least 28 days prior to the election in which you plan to vote.
+Registration Deadline: Your completed voter registration card must be mailed or returned to your local county clerk at least 29 days prior to the election in which you plan to vote.

 You may change your political party affiliation at any time on or before December 31 to remain eligible to vote in the following primary election.
 You simply need to fill out a new voter registration card and return it to your county clerk by the December 31 deadline.

 Age: Must be at least 18 years old by the date of the general election

 Mental Competency: Not judged mentally incompetent in a court of law